Lunatrius/Monster-Spawn-Highlighter/README.md

-## Welcome to MonsterSpawnHighlighter!
+## Welcome to Monster Spawn Highlighter!
-[Compiling MonsterSpawnHighlighter](#compile-monsterspawnhighlighter) - for those that want the latest unreleased features
+[Compiling Monster Spawn Highlighter](#compile-monster-spawn-highlighter) - for those that want the latest unreleased features

 [Contributing](#contributing) - for those that want to help out